Nikoms/phpunit-fail-lover/README.md

 </phpunit>
 ```

-If the specified file doesn't exist, it will be created.
+If the specified file/folder doesn't exist, it will be created.
 A good practice is to give a path where you already create files, like "code coverage" for example.
-Be careful that it **won't create any folder** for you.

 ## Usage